Nenkai/ffxvi-modding/docs/tutorials/nex/tables.md

     `FF16Tools` may automatically include comments which may be defined in `.layout` files. **Please contribute!**

+??? tip "VFX Audio Ids"

+    Some tables may refer to a "VFX Audio Id".
+These refer to entries present within `.vatb` files.

+    `.vatb` or VFX Audio Table Binary simply maps specified ids to a VFX & Audio file combination.
+The game simply search through the currently registered vatb files for a matching id.

 ### Ability/Movement Tables

 * `attackparam` - Defines values & parameters for attacks